-We used the 2020 American Hospital Association (AHA) Annual Survey Database to construct measures of whether a system in the 2020 Compendium offered any insurance product or one of the following types of products: MA, Medicaid managed care, or Health Insurance Marketplace.
+We used the 2021 American Hospital Association (AHA) Annual Survey Database to construct measures of whether a system in the 2021 Compendium offered any insurance product or one of the following types of products: MA, Medicaid managed care, or Health Insurance Marketplace.
+For 176 hospitals that were missing 2021 AHA data but not missing 2020 AHA data, we used 2020 data.
 As described in Chapter II, AHA data are based on an annual survey of hospitals in the United States.
 The AHA Annual Survey Database provides facility-level data about organizational structure, services, staffing, expenses, system affiliations, and physician arrangements.

-We used responses to several 2020 AHA survey questions: (1) whether the hospital or system owns or jointly owns a health plan; (2) whether the hospital or system has a significant partnership with an insurer or insurance company/health plan; and (3) whether the hospital or system own a product, have a joint venture in a product, or offer a new product for each of several types of insurance products (MA, Medicaid managed care, Health Insurance Marketplace, other individual market, large group, small group, other).xxiv
+We used responses to several 2021 AHA survey questions: (1) whether the hospital or system owns or jointly owns a health plan; (2) whether the hospital or system has a significant partnership with an insurer or insurance company/health plan; and (3) whether the hospital or system owns a product, has a joint venture in a product, or offers a new product for each of several types of insurance products (MA, Medicaid managed care, Health Insurance Marketplace, other individual market, large group, small group, other).
+In cases in which a hospital was missing 2021 data, we used responses to the analogous 2020 AHA survey questions.

 We constructed a system-level variable equal to one if at least one non-Federal general acute care hospital within the system reported owning an insurance product or offering an insurance product through a partnership or joint venture at the hospital level or system level.
 For example, a system could have been identified as offering an insurance product because one of its hospitals reported owning a plan, and another system could have been identified as offering an insurance product because one of its hospitals reported that its system offered an MA product through a joint venture.
+When we constructed system-level variables, we used data for a system's hospital in 2020 if that hospital had missing data in 2021.
+For example, if a system had two hospitals, and one hospital reported not offering an MA product in 2021 and 2020, and the other hospital had missing data in 2021 and reported offering an MA product in 2020, then we would have classified the system as offering an MA product.
+Out of 197 systems that we identified as offering an insurance product, there were only 3 cases in which the system was classified as such based on this particular scenario.
+The more common scenario in which we used 2020 data was that all hospitals in a system were missing data in 2021, but at least one hospital was not missing data in 2020.